Thaksheels/django-ecommerce-api/README.md

 # django-ecommerce-api

-#this is astarter project of Django rest api
+#this is a starter project of Django rest api